Herniated Disc Treatment

-Have you ever wondered whether you or a loved one are at risk of a herniated disc in Dallas?
+Have you ever wondered whether you or a loved one are at risk of a herniated disc in Dallas TX?
 Then you will find this article very helpful.
 Herniated disc occurrences are prevalent, especially in adults and the risks increase with age.
 Men are more likely to suffer a herniated disc than women.
-Also, lumbar disc (found in the lower back) herniation is more common than cervical disc (located in the neck) herniation.
+Also, lumbar disc herniation (in the lower back) is more common than cervical disc herniation (in the neck) in Dallas.

 What then is a herniated disc?

 The human spine is made up of bones called the vertebrae that run from the neck to the lower back.
-Encased between each of the spinal bones is a rubbery disc that functions as a cushion or shock absorber.
+Encased between each of the spinal bones is a rubbery disc that functions as rubbery cushions or shock absorber.

 The disc is made up of a soft nucleus enclosed in a harder rubbery exterior called the annulus.

 A herniated disc occurs when the nucleus pushes through a rupture in the annulus into the spinal canal.
 A herniated disc is also known as:

 - Bulged disc

 - Disc protrusion

 - The size or extent of the herniation

 However, often the first identifying signs of a herniated disc are low back pain or neck pain.